mrgoroz/AI-game-generator-agent/README.md

 The install script:

 * Installs .NET 8 if missing
-* Installs RabbitMQ via Docker
+* Installs Supabase (as the communication layer) via Docker
 * Installs Supabase CLI
 * Restores all NuGet dependencies